Githubguy132010/BijbelQuiz/cli/README.md

 # BijbelQuiz API CLI

-A command-line interface for interacting with the BijbelQuiz local API.
+A command-line interface for interacting with the BijbelQuiz local API, including an interactive quiz game mode.

 **Note: This is a proof-of-concept (PoC) utility for testing and demonstrating the BijbelQuiz API functionality.
 It is not intended for production use.**